denoland/deno/docs/getting_started/typescript.md

 potential for concurrency and incremental rebuilds.
 On the other hand, it cannot know if `export { Foo } from "./foo.ts"` should be preserved (in case `Foo` is a value) or removed (in case `Foo` is strictly a type) in the output JS.
-So Deno _without_ `--no-check` requires that all TS complies with [`isolatedModules`](https://www.typescriptlang.org/tsconfig#isolatedModules) which forbids such code in the second case, instead requiring the [`export type`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-exports) syntax, so the transpiler _with_ `--no-check` can always safely assume the first case.
+So Deno requires that all TS complies with [`isolatedModules`](https://www.typescriptlang.org/tsconfig#isolatedModules) which forbids such code in the second case, instead requiring the [`export type`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-exports) syntax, so the transpiler can always safely assume the first case for the above `export`.

 Another consequence of `isolatedModules` is that the type-directed `const enum` is treated like `enum`.
 The legacy `import =` and `export =` syntaxes are also